NAME

 arr.fetch(index, default)

 Fetches a value at the given index.
-When the index does not exist, it returns the default value.
+Returns default if index doesn't exist.

 find